-A School Chaplain is a safe person for young people to connect with at school, providing a listening ear, caring presence, and message of hope.
-They care for students struggling with a wide range of issues, including: family problems, confusing relationships, friendship issues, peer pressure, self-esteem issues, bullying and stress and anxiety.
+A school chaplain is a safe person for young people to connect with at school, providing a listening ear, caring presence, and message of hope.
+They care for students struggling with a wide range of issues, including: family problems, confusing relationships, friendship issues, peer pressure, self-esteem issues, bullying, stress and anxiety.

-The Buddina SS Chaplaincy Service operates in accordance with the Education Queensland Chaplaincy Policy and is reviewed by the P&C annually.
+The Buddina State School chaplaincy service operates in accordance with the Chaplaincy and student welfare worker services policy statement and is reviewed by the P&C annually.

 Our chaplain is an important member of our Students Services Team.